processmining-in-logistics/psm/docs/repairing_event_logs.md

 * check boxes (7) allow to show/hide regions, their right borders and change their color schemas
 * list box (8) allows to show/hide the ground truth if available (see below)
 * check boxes (9) allow to show/hide load (base on a repaired log)
-* check boxes (10) allow to show/hide ground thruth load and computed error (if the ground truth is available))
+* check boxes (10) allow to show/hide ground truth load and computed error (if the ground truth is available))
 * field and button (11) allow to set time-window size (in ms)

 ![PSM 1.2.x](/docs/figures/psm_regions_ui.png)